ziyi/RandomGenerator/README.md

 Please follow these steps:

+1. Follow the directions in the java file.
 1. To start, [**fork** the repository][forking].
 1. [**Clone**][ref-clone] the repository to your computer.
 1. Modify the files and [**commit**][ref-commit] changes to complete your solution.